rzommers/MotorModel/rtd/source/index.md

 ## Building PyOptSparse

 PyOptSparse is the final installation for Python.
 This installation requires SNOPT.
 If SNOPT is not available, then the next step can not be completed.
 SNOPT is used for large-scale optimization problems, so it may be possible to use another package that has similar capabilities.
-The MotorModel tests and the below code assume that SNOPT is used, and they are not guaranteed to function with an alternative package.
+The MotorModel tests and the below code assume that SNOPT is used, and they are not guaranteed to function properly with an alternative package.

 When SNOPT is acquired, the files must be placed in the motor folder so as to be used by the Python environment.